FairwindsOps/insights-docs/docs/run/agent/installation.md

     content: "Fairwinds Insights | Documentation: How to install the in-cluster Agent. "
 ---
 # Installation
-To get started with the agent, create a new cluster in the Insights UI, e.g. `staging`
+To get started with the agent, create a new cluster in the Insights UI.

 <div class="mini-img">
   <img :src="$withBase('/img/new-cluster.png')" alt="new cluster">